EezehDev/AI-Formations/README.md

 Research on coordinated movement of AI in groups, and certain formations while navigating through a world.
 Based on RTS games and various other researches, includes RTS style selections and input.

-The project is made using Unity (version 2020.1.13f1).
+The project is made using Unity (version 2020.1.13f1) and C#.

 ## Goal